berty/www.berty.tech/bertytech/content/roadmap/index.md

   - WE<br/> HAVE AN<br/> EXCITING<br/> QUEST!
 vision_title: Berty vision
 vision_body: |
-  " Berty Protocol is a huge challenge, and an exciting project for all of us, as citizens, and as developers.
+  "Berty Protocol is a huge challenge, and an exciting project for all of us, as citizens, and as developers.

   We’re working hard to create the most open and community driven project, even if we started as a small team, we have to think it, design, and organize it for a civilization!